 Medical Education Staff

 Later work on this topic examined in detail the role of low Mr GTPases in regulated exocytosis.
 Since regulated exocytosis is accompanied by compensatory endocytosis of excess membrane inserted into the apical plasmalemma, we went on to illustrate an essential role of the actin cytoskeleton in this process and have demonstrated that proteins required for formation of endocytic vesicles (clathrin, adaptors, dynamin etc.) assemble at sites of exocytosis prior to compensatory membrane retrieval.
-After more than 30 years carrying out cell biologic research with an impressive and accomplished group of graduate students and postdoctoral fellows, I decided to close my laboratory in 2001 in order to focus my interests on teaching Cell Biology and Histology to first-year medical students.
+After more than 30 years carrying out cell biologic research with an impressive and accomplished group of graduate students and postdoctoral fellows, Jamieson closed his laboratory in 2001 in order to focus interests on teaching Cell Biology and Histology to first-year medical students.

-As part of my teaching interest, I also direct the MD/PhD Program at Yale University School of Medicine.
-This allows me to be involved in the education of both medical students and graduate students.
+He also directed the MD/PhD Program at Yale University School of Medicine (1974–1983; 1991–2014).
+This allowed him to be involved in the education of both medical students and graduate students.
 The dual degree Program is meant to provide trainees with a broad exposure to human biology and medicine, and to an in-depth and rigorous training in one of the scholarly disciplines relevant to medicine.
 The ultimate goal of educating this group of students is to bridge the gap between basic research and clinical medicine.

 *Palade, G.E.
 Intracellular Aspects of the Process of Protein Secretion.
 Nobel Lecture, December 12, 1974. published in Science, 189:347-358, 1975.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 James Douglas Jamieson, MD, PhD